gagolews/genieclust/devel/sphinx/rmd/sklearn_toy_example.md

 from itertools import cycle, islice import genieclust

-np.random.seed(0)
+np.random.seed(1234)
 ```

-First, we generate the datasets.
+First we generate the datasets.
 Note that in the
 [original script](https://scikit-learn.org/stable/auto_examples/cluster/plot_linkage_comparison.html),
 `n_samples` was set to 1500.